 Thanks to the inherent benefits seen at the Edge, many companies are investing in Edge solutions, spurring innovation, and, of course, new Edge AI use cases.

-11 of these top Edge AI use cases include:
+5 of the top Edge AI use cases include:

-These use cases highlight how Edge AI is positively impacting the world today.
-They showcase some of the most significant innovations, and ingenuity Edge AI can offer users at home and work.
+These examples highlight how Edge AI is positively impacting the world today.
+They showcase some of the most significant innovations and ingenuity Edge AI can offer users at home and work.